dvdn/show-all-media-in-a-folder-with-php/README.md

 A simple webpage to display all images, video and audio files in a folder with PHP.

-To clear any doubt, yes it requires PHP :).

 Large images will be displayed smaller than their original dimensions.
 You can zoom them by clicking on it.

 Video and Audio files will display HTML5 controls and can be played by HTML5 player.